wpswings/wallet-system-for-woocommerce/README.txt

 * **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/
 ) and  [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
 Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
 They can set a subscription renewal amount as a fixed or percentage value to renew the subscription orders.

+* **Compatibility With WooCommerce HPOS**
+The WooCommerce Wallet is Compatible with WooCommerce High Performance Order Storage (HPOS) which is a solid database structure that allows you to store order data in custom order tables to ensure the smooth workflow of your WooCommerce store.

 * **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The WooCommerce Wallet is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.
 You can select a wallet as a WooCommerce payment method for your vendors to receive the sales commission.
 The commission will be created automatically to vendors’ wallets irrespective of the payment methods used by customers.